nrfconnect/sdk-nrf/doc/nrf/libraries/gazell/gzp.rst

 The Gazell Pairing library requires the same resources as the :ref:`Gazell Link Layer <ug_gzll_resources>`.

-In addition, the Gazell Pairing library also employs three nRF52 Series peripherals:
+In addition, the Gazell Pairing library also employs three nRF52 and nRF53 Series peripherals:

 * Random Number Generator, for generating keys and tokens.
 * AES Electronic Codebook (ECB), for encryption and decryption.